irregularchat/chat-based-community-dashboard/Lessons_Learned.md

 **Root Cause**: Same issue as above but with different imports.
 Having multiple `from app.db.session import get_db` statements - one at the top level and others inside functions causes Python to treat `get_db` as a local variable.

+**Problem**: `UnboundLocalError: cannot access local variable 'send_welcome_message_with_encryption_delay_sync' where it is not associated with a value`

+**Root Cause**: Same import scoping issue with the new encryption delay function.
+Having multiple import statements - one at the top level and others inside functions causes Python to treat the function as a local variable.

 **Problem**: `Cannot close a running event loop`

 **Root Cause**: Attempting to close an event loop that is still running or trying to manage event loops incorrectly in Streamlit context.
 This often happens when mixing `asyncio.get_event_loop()`, `asyncio.new_event_loop()`, and `loop.close()` calls.